Evidence-Based Practice Portfolio

 Meet with Mentor - Sign Off on Question and Team Members

-Before moving on, meet with your mentor/advisor concerning your question.
-The purpose of this meeting is to ensure that your question and path forward are one that will allow you to be successful.
-Do not move forward before your mentor/advisor sign off on the meeting sheet.
+Before proceeding, meet with your mentor or advisor to discuss your question.
+The goal of this meeting is to ensure that your question and approach are set up for success.
+Do not move forward until your mentor/advisor has signed off on the meeting sheet.

-During this meeting discuss the clinical question you have come up with and how that question links to the unit and/or hospital goals.
-It would also be a good time to discuss why this is an important question and any potential data sources that can be consulted to determine the impact of any potential intervention.
+During the meeting, review the clinical question you've developed and how it aligns with the unit or hospital goals.
+This is also a great opportunity to explain why this question is important and discuss potential data sources that could help assess the impact of any proposed intervention.

 Stop 1: Documents for Review